trevorsaudi/trevorsaudi.github.io/content/posts/2023-07-21_red_team03/index.md

 {{< alert >}}

-Start notepad (or the process you are injecting into) before injecting into it.
+Start notepad (or the process you are injecting into) before doing process injection.

 {{< /alert >}}

 <img src="/posts/2023-07-21_red_team03/images/gif3.gif" alt= "" width="750">

-- We can verify the messagebox was spawned in context of notepad using Process Hacker.
+- We can verify the messagebox was spawned in the context of Notepad using Process Hacker.
 - Process Hacker is a tool that can help you monitor resources, debug software and detect malware.
-- It has a functionality called "Find Window and Threads", demonstrated below, which you can click then drag to a window to show the kind of resources (processes, threads, handles etc) it is associated with.
+- It has a functionality called "Find Window and Threads", demonstrated below, which you can click then drag to a window to show the kind of resources (processes, threads, handles, etc) it is associated with.

 <img src="/posts/2023-07-21_red_team03/images/video3.gif" alt= "" width="750">